 - Excellent storage capacity

-- Heavy materials increase pack weight
+- Heavy materials increase the pack weight

 - Retains heat and runs warm